 The Council of the European Union does not have a permanent Chairperson like the European Commission or the European Parliament.
 Instead, the EU Presidency is hold by a Member State for only six months.

 The "Team Presidency (Trio)" was introduced by the Treaty of Lisbon for better cooperation and continuity (Council Decision 2009/881/EU).
 Since then, three member states are cooperating for a period of 18 months.
 For six months Committee and Council meetings are be chaired by one Member Country assited by the other two.
-The current Team Presidency is held by the Netherlands, Slovakia and Malta.
+The current Team Presidency is held by the Germany, Portugal and Slovenia.